We may receive compensation when you click on links to products from our partners.

 The world continues to evolve and the rules dictating employment change with it.
 In the last decade, employers have changed the way they find and screen potential employees.
 Ten to fifteen years ago, a phone number was the standard contact information that a company required from applicants.
-These days if you do not have a computer or e-mail address, good luck hearing back from anyone for a job.
-Not only do employers communicate with candidates via the Internet, they also use it as a vehicle for people to present themselves through.
-According to a study by Reppler, 69 percent of employers have hired or rejected a potential candidate because of their social network profiles.
+These days your e-mail address is your main point of contact.
+Not only do employers communicate with candidates via the Internet, but they also use it to research all job candidates.
+According to careerbuilder.com, 70 percent of employers have hired or rejected a potential candidate because of their social network profiles.

 Keep Your Profile Tame

-Especially with the economic downturn, employers are seeking ways to make their company more efficient.
-This includes hiring the best possible workers, and companies will use all the resources at their disposal to determine a person’s suitability.
+Employers are always seeking ways to make their company more efficient and profitable.
+This includes hiring the best possible workers.
+Companies will use all the resources at their disposal to determine a person’s suitability.
 One of these resources is the Internet and access to candidates’ social networking profiles.
 Do not say or post anything on your profile that you would not be comfortable discussing with an employer.
 Avoid photos showing drinking, and definitely avoid photos of drug use.

 Private or Public?